treasurenetprotocol/treasurenet-docs/docs/validators/join-testnet.md

 ### Installing treasurenetd

-Follow the[installation instructions](https://docs.treasurenet.io/docs/validators/quickStart/installation)to complete the installation of the Treasurenetd binary file.
+Follow the [installation instructions](https://docs.treasurenet.io/docs/validators/quickStart/installation) to complete the installation of the Treasurenetd binary file.

 ### Saving the chainID